Week 8: Giving & receiving feedback; informal presentations#

 Devices closed for this exercise

-Swap pairs so people are working with others in their team now.
-Each person in the pair, come up with one positive thing that the person in front of you has done in the past week, and provide positive feedback to them about it.
+Swap around so people are working with other people in their team now.
+Each person in the pair, come up with one positive thing that the person in front of you has done in the past two weeks, and provide positive feedback to them about it.

 If you need to, take a few minutes to think how to say it quickly and to focus on behaviour AND the future.